nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

 =================

 If a sensor simulator is defined in devicetree with the ``sensor_sim`` node label, it will be used over real devices.
-This is useful, for example, on the nRF9160 DK, where only simulated sensor data is available, as it does not have any of the external sensors needed for actual measurements.
+This is useful, for example, on an nRF91 Series DK, where only simulated sensor data is available, as it does not have any of the external sensors needed for actual measurements.

 Configuration
 *************